 Here’s a quick guide to creating attractive newsletter templates your audience will actually want to read.

-Use a Professional Email Template Builder
+1. Use a Professional Email Template Builder

 While it may seem easy, organizing the text and images in your newsletter in a readable, attractive way is actually very difficult.
 In fact, there is now an entire field of graphic design called UX (user experience) design dedicated to just that.
-Here are two ways to create professional-looking templates for your newsletter:

 Use the Template Builder in Your CRM